 [Provide new steam metering system as specified in section 251104]

-[Contractor shall arrange with the steam service provider to obtain a contact pulse for each steam meter serving the facility.
-Contractor is required to obtain the K-Factor of the meter pulses from the utility supplier.]
+[Arrange with the steam service provider to obtain a contact pulse for each steam meter serving the facility.
+Obtain the K-Factor of the meter pulses from the utility supplier.]

 Provide for each steam meter an accumulation of the total consumption and a calculation of the 15 minute steam demand use if consumption is provided by pulse signal